MoMo830/AliG/README.md

 * **Portable**: Standalone executable—no Python installation required.

 ## Known issues
-* Incorrect parameters could lead in crashes
+* Incorrect parameters may lead to crashes.
-* DPI parameter not correctly implemented changing Linestep instead of X-resolution scale
+* DPI handling is currently incorrect: it modifies the line step instead of properly scaling the X-axis resolution.

 ## Last version change
 ### (11/02/2026)